materiaraiding/materiaraiding-old/tea.md

 ### Enrage

-Perfect Alexander begins casting **Temporal Prison**, during in which he will freeze each player.
+Perfect Alexander begins casting **Temporal Prison** which is his enrage.
+During this long enrage cast, Perfect Alexander will gradually imprison each player in a time jail, essentially killing them.
 Notice how in the arena (image below), there's 7 circles.

 ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/3c4d3553-2f42-4656-9f95-9be5180b2b79)

-Starting from the top right circle, going clockwise, Perfect Alexander will gradually place jails
+Starting from the top right circle, going clockwise, Perfect Alexander will gradually place the time jails on each circle.
+A player MUST be in a jail as it falls, otherwise it will be an instant wipe.

+Lowest damaging players should take the first jails, with highest damaging players taking the final ones.
+Generally speaking, the jail order should be healers -> tanks -> ranged DPS -> melee DPS.
+However, DPS who have died throughout the phase and / or have weakness should take an earlier jail.

+{: .note }
+If your job has a DoT ability, be sure to reapply it before your jail lands on you!

+With solid DPS and maybe 1-2 recoverable deaths, a party should be able to kill Perfect Alexander before the first jail even lands.
+If he is not dead by the end of Temporal Prison, Perfect Alexander will send you back to **Phase 1: Living Liquid**.